How to Make a Diamond Kite

 kite soon gets high enough to make it easy to let more line out.

 The picture shows this latest version of the 1-Skewer Diamond on its second outing.
-Coping well in a very gusty moderate breeze.
+It's coping well in a very gusty moderate breeze.

 Flight Reports From Other Visitors